-If you’re a writer who’s funding their own services, please click here for my services page at Hugo House.
+If you’re a writer who’s funding their own services, please click here and scroll down to find my picture, then click on it to see my services page at Hugo House.
 I offer a sliding scale for specific circumstances, so be sure to check that out!

 If you’re an editor, or an author with publisher support, please keep reading and fill out the form at the end!

 If you’d like to see testimonials for my work, please click on the Hugo House link above.